bet4a/d3wiki/Selections.md

 <a name="enter" href="Selections#enter">#</a> selection.<b>enter()</b>

 Returns the enter selection: placeholder nodes for each data element for which no corresponding existing DOM element was found in the current selection.
 This method is only defined on the update selection, which is returned by the [data](Selections#data) operator.
-In addition, the enter selection only defines [append](Selections#append), [insert](Selections#insert), [select](Selections#select) and [call](Selections#call) operators; you must use these operators to instantiate the entering elements before modifying any content.
-When you pass function arguments to operators on these inserted elements, the index argument will reflect the new positions and not necessarily start from zero or be continuous.
-(Enter selections also support [empty](Selections#empty) and [size](Selections#size).)
+In addition, the enter selection only defines the [append](Selections#append), [insert](Selections#insert), [select](Selections#select) and [call](Selections#call) operators; you must use these operators to instantiate the entering elements before modifying any content.
+Enter selections also support [empty](Selections#empty) and [size](Selections#size).

 As a simple example, consider the case where the existing selection is empty, and we wish to create new nodes to match our data: